Intimacy vs. Isolation: Psychosocial Development in Adulthood

 While each individual’s experience with social isolation and loneliness may be unique, there are a number of risk factors for isolation to be aware of, including the following:

 - Lack of mobility: Social isolation is a common concern among those who are aging, injured, disabled, or who lack reliable access to transportation.
-This effect may be more pronounced in rural areas.
+This effect may be more pronounced in rural areas where access to supportive social networks may be limited.

 - Language barriers: Individuals who do not speak the predominant language of their community may struggle to communicate and build relationships.